Skip to Main Content

 • alternative: Alt+Right-Click and Move Left/Right

 6. Once the process has finished, the files should have already been created.
 You will have a .obj file for the mesh and a .png file for the texture.
-To find these files right click on the 'Meshing' or 'Texturing' node and select 'Open Folder' to find them.
-It will all be in the same location you saved the file at the beginning.
+To find these files, right click on the 'Meshing' or 'Texturing' node and select 'Open Folder' to find them.
+They will all be in the same location you saved the file at the beginning.

 7. If you want to clean up your model, check our '3D Modelling Software' page for more information about software you can use.
 Meshmixer is a good free one to start with.